lcatlett/cache_tools/README.md

 ### Usage

-Run `drush m2cm-migrate` or `drush cache-nuke` to truncate cache object data not cleared by `drush cr`.
+Run `drush m2cm-migrate` to purge all problematic cache bins, remove scheduled update and other configuration that may cause conflicts in updating core or migrating to Content Moderation, and run needed database cleanup tasks.